diogogomesaraujo/frost-sig/README.md

 ### Flow

-To get a better understanding of how to use the `crate`'s building blocks take a look at the follwing UML diagram.
+To get a better understanding of how to use the `crate`'s building blocks take a look at the following UML diagrams.

 ![Activity Diagrams](./doc/assets/frost-server.jpg)